Ethical Sponsorship

 • provide clear mechanisms for raising concerns, accessing support and dealing with issues.

-Underpinning the above are our 'Anti-Discrimination, Harassment and Bullying Policy', 'Health and Safety Policy', 'Code of Conduct', 'Respect, Inclusion and Workplace Behaviour Policy', 'Relationship at Work Policy' 'Duty to Report Policy', 'Alcohol and Prohibited Substances Policy' and 'Domestic and Family Violence Policy'.
+Underpinning the above are our 'Health and Safety Policy', 'Code of Conduct', 'Respect, Inclusion and Workplace Behaviour Policy', 'Relationship at Work Policy' 'Duty to Report Policy', 'Alcohol and Prohibited Substances Policy' and 'Domestic and Family Violence Policy'.

-All new employees are required to undertake induction sessions and online training modules in relation to the above topics when they commence, and undertake refresher training sessions throughout their employment with us.
+All new employees are required to undertake induction sessions and mandatory compliance modules in relation to the above topics when they commence, and undertake refresher training sessions throughout their employment with us.

 Additionally, Baker McKenzie launched its PointONE initiative in 2019.
 PointONE is part of the Firm's efforts globally to communicate clear expectations about appropriate behaviour and to provide clear, safe paths for raising and managing concerns.
 It demonstrates the Firm's strong commitment to not tolerating bad behaviour in the workplace.